cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/04-root-and-cpp-fill-a-histogram.md

 ~~~
 {: .language-makefile}

-And then compile and run it!
+And then compile and run it, remember to do it in the container!

 ~~~
 make fill_histogram